 During my training I worked in the voluntary sector for Faces in Focus, counselling young people up to the age of 25, and for the Creative Therapies Project, counselling Southwark residents suffering from a variety of mental health concerns.
 In addition, I worked for Tower Hamlets Community Alcohol Team (THCAT) for 18 months, counselling Tower Hamlets residents over the age of 18 affected by alcohol misuse.

 After completing my training I worked as a sessional counsellor for Turning Point - South Westminster Drug and Alcohol Service for 15 months, counselling residents in South Westminster affected by drug and alcohol misuse.
-I currently have my own private practice based between Peckham and East Dulwich, and work two mornings per week counselling pupils at Townley Grammar School in Bexleyheath.
+I also worked for Townley Grammar School in Bexleyheath for two years, counselling pupils.
+I currently have my own private practice based between Peckham and East Dulwich.

 Accredited register membership